stormkit-io/mailer/README.md

 $ npm run dev
 ```

+Create an `.env` file on the root level of the repository and configure the environment variables mentioned in the [Configuration](#configuration) section.

 ✅ HMR enabled

 ✅ To force restarting the server, type `rs` and hit Enter on the terminal